6sixven7/6sixven7/README.md

 ## Hi there 👋

-6sixven7 is a new and inactive coder, and i need a more efficient communication
+6sixven7 is not a coder, and i need a more efficient communication

 Feel free to email me when you have questions or requests on me
-Add "github" in your email for eariler reply
+Add "github" in your email title for eariler reply